 Dive shops around the island offer rentals for offshore scuba diving around the Big Island.
 Most also offer dive tours and provide food, transport and equipment.
 Big Island Divers and Jacks Diving Locker are some of your options to rent gear or take courses in Kailua Kona.

-If you want to go scuba diving on the east side of the Big Island (Hilo, Puna), have a look at the Lavaocean scuba diving tours.
+If you want to go scuba diving on the east side of the Big Island (Hilo, Puna) have a look at the Nautilus Dive Center in Hilo.

 The manta ray night dive